paul-norman/go-template-manager/README.md

 TM.SetConsoleWarnings(false)
 ```

-Sadly, there is no means of getting detailed information *(i.e. template name, line number etc)* for errors, so this is only provided if an error bubbles back up to the `Render` function and is caught there *(thus if haltOnError is disabled, these are missing, though shouldn't be a problem during development)*.
+Sadly, there is no means of getting detailed information *(i.e. template name, line number etc)* for errors, so this is only provided if an error bubbles back up to the `Render` function and is caught there. *(N.B. if haltOnError is disabled, these bubbled errors are missing, but that shouldn't be a problem during development as they will be generated as pages are used).*

 ## Simple Example

-To illustrate the `templateManager` usage, a trivial example with 5 files can be used:
+To illustrate `templateManager` usage, a trivial example with 5 files can be used:

 `main.go`
 ```go